xcore/sc_modbus_tcp/README.rst

 http://www.modbus.org/specs.php

-The Modbus TCP slave library accepts data (usually received by the host from TCP layers) and processes them for Modbus commands.
-If the received TCP data is a Modbus command, the library does a call-back to the user application.
-The call-back is usually to read/write values from/to registers, coils, etc...
-After the call-back, the library forms the required Modbus response and returns to user application.
+The Modbus TCP slave component accepts data (usually received by the host from TCP layers) and processes them for Modbus commands.
+If the received TCP data is a Modbus command, the component requests data from/to the user application.
+The request (Modbus Command) is usually to read/write values from/to registers, coils, etc...
+After this, the component forms the required Modbus response and waits for next Modbus command.

 Known Issues
 ============